github/docs/content/codespaces/developing-in-codespaces/using-source-control-in-your-codespace.md

 A typical workflow for updating a file using {% data variables.product.prodname_github_codespaces %} would be:

 * From the default branch of your repository on {% data variables.product.prodname_dotcom %}, create a codespace.
-See "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace)."
+See "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository)."
 * In your codespace, create a new branch to work on.
 * Make your changes and save them.
 * Commit the change.